dfsp-spirit/neuro/README.md

 Note that this library is **not** a part of FreeSurfer, and it is **in no way** endorsed by the FreeSurfer developers.
 Please do not contact them regarding this library, especially not for support.
 [Open an issue](https://github.com/dfsp-spirit/neuro/issues) in this repo instead.

-### TODO and planned for next releases

-[ ] Add consistent logging
-[ ] Support reading labels (like cortex label in `<subject>/label/lh.cortex.label`) [ ] Support reading annots (brain surface parcellations, like Desikan-Killiani in `<subject>/label/lh.aparc.annot`) [ ] write support for MGH format

-If you need any of these, or something else, urgently, please open an issue.
-It's no big deal to add it.

 ### Related packages